Opentrons/opentrons/DEV_SETUP.md

 pyenv versions
 ```

-Both Python 3.8 and 3.10 are available to you.
-Call then with `python3.8` and `python3.10` on the command line.
+Both Python 3.8 and 3.10 are available with this pyenv global configuration.
+Because 3.10.7 is first when you set the configuration, `python` will use that version.
+Pyenv provides `python3.8` and `python3.10` to call minor versions.

-With both versions of Python available through pyenv on your system, Makefiles will point to the right version for a given make target.
+With both versions of Python available through pyenv on your system, pipenv will point to the right version given a projects Pipfile.

 ### Windows